Dulet/shmup/README.md

 The point of the game is simple: shoot aliens, score high, don't get hit.

-At the beginning you get 5 ammo, means you can have five bullets on the screen at the same time.
+Hold A and turn these poorly designed aliens to mush!!
 There are powerups that can upgrade your arsenal.

 You get three lives, once you lose them all, game ends.